-For the proposed standby mode and off mode standards, relative to the case without new standards, the lifetime energy savings for NWGFs and MHGFs purchased in the 30-year period that begins in the anticipated first year of compliance with the new standards (2022-2051) amount to 0.28 quads.12 This represents a savings of 16 percent relative to the energy use of these products in standby mode and off mode in the case without new standards (referred to as the "no-new-standards case").
+For the proposed standby mode and off mode standards, relative to the case without new standards, the lifetime energy savings for NWGFs and MHGFs purchased in the 30-year period that begins in the anticipated first year of compliance with the new standards (2022-2051) amount to 0.28 quads.
+This represents a savings of 16 percent relative to the energy use of these products in standby mode and off mode in the case without new standards (referred to as the "no-new-standards case").

-The cumulative net present value (NPV) of total consumer benefits of the proposed standby mode and off mode standards for NWGFs and MHGFs ranges from

-\$1.31 billion (at a 7-percent discount rate) to \$3.96 billion (at a 3-percent discount rate).
+The cumulative net present value (NPV) of total consumer benefits of the proposed standby mode and off mode standards for NWGFs and MHGFs ranges from \$1.31 billion (at a 7-percent discount rate) to \$3.96 billion (at a 3percent discount rate).

-12 The quantity refers to full-fuel-cycle (FFC) energy savings.

 This NPV expresses the estimated total value of future operating-cost savings minus the estimated increased product costs for NWGFs and MHGFs purchased in 2022-2051.

 In addition, the proposed standby mode and off mode standards for NWGFs and MHGFs are projected to yield significant environmental benefits.
-DOE estimates that the proposed standby mode and off mode standards would result in cumulative emission reductions (over the same period as for energy savings) of 16.3 Mt of CO2, 9.17 thousand tons of SO2, 30.0 thousand tons of NO_x, 72.3 thousand tons of CH4, 0.192 thousand tons of N2O, and 0.034 tons of Hg.
-The cumulative reduction in CO2 emissions through 2030 amounts to 1.23 Mt, which is equivalent to the emissions resulting from the annual electricity use of 0.169 million homes.
+DOE estimates that the proposed standby mode and off mode standards would result in cumulative emission reductions (over the same period as for energy savings) of 16.3 Mt of $CO_2$ , 9.17 thousand tons of $SO_2$ , 30.0 thousand tons of $NO_X$ , 72.3 thousand tons of $CH_4$ , 0.192 thousand tons of $N_2O$ , and 0.034 tons of Hg.
+The cumulative reduction in